WebOfTrust/keri/README.md

 The meeting agenda may be found [here](https://github.com/WebOfTrust/keri/blob/main/agenda.md)

 ### Related Meetings
 A closely related specification that leverages KERI is ACDC.
 This is hosted at ToIP and meets on the alternate weeks at the same time as the KERI meetings.
-These meetings complement the KERI meetings hosted here.
+These meetings complement the KERI meetings reference above.
 For information look here [ToIP ACDC Task Force](https://wiki.trustoverip.org/display/HOME/ACDC+Meeting+Page) and here [ACDC IETF Draft](https://github.com/trustoverip/tswg-acdc-specification).

 ## Existing Implementations
 The reference implementation for KERI is the keripy implementation.
 This is hosted here by the WebOfTrust project.
 The repository may be found here: